Advertisement Space

 Monitor / Audit Oracle Database Errors

-It might not be a useful thing on a development database, but you might want to try having errors in your production system.
-Got too many people working on the database and want to track down the person who's responsible for the errors, add this trigger!
+It might not be a useful thing on a development database, but you might want to track errors in your production system.
+Got too many people working on the database and want to track down the person who's responsible for the errors?
+Add this trigger!

 Recipe #1 - Create Trigger to Monitor Database Errors

-First, we have to create a table where the errors are stored, but make sure it's a use who has global rights on the database:
+First, we have to create a table where the errors are stored (make sure to use a user who has global rights on the database):

 CREATE TABLE error_log (